Personal Terms

 Nothing in these terms and conditions removes or limits our liability for death or personal injury resulting from our negligence or from fraud or fraudulent claims and statements.

-26. How you might owe us money
+25. How you might owe us money

-- taking the amount you owe us from your stored card that was last used to successfully top up your Revolut account (or if such card cannot be used to collect the amount owed to us, then taking the relevant amount from any other stored card);
+• taking the amount you owe us from your stored card that was last used to successfully top up your Revolut account (or if such card cannot be used to collect the amount owed to us, then taking the relevant amount from any other stored card);

-- exercising our right of set-off; or
+• exercising our right of set-off, erc.; or

-- taking other legal steps to recover the money you owe us, such as instructing lawyers or debt collectors.
+• taking other legal steps to recover the money you owe us, such as instructing lawyers or debt collectors.

-27. When you might be responsible for our losses
+26. When you might be responsible for our losses

 You may be responsible to us for certain losses